Volunteero/events-service/README.md

 # events-service

 Takes care of Volunteero's event-related operations.
-Events-service is implemented with Python and MongoDB.
+Events-service is implemented with Python, Flask and MongoDB.
 Find it on https://volunteero-events.herokuapp.com/

 ## How to use?

+## Events

 ### General event format
 - id: ObjectId('xxxxxxxxxxxxxxxxxxxxxxxx') is used internally in MongoDB.
 For retrieval, simple 'xxxxxxxxxxxxxxxxxxxxxxxx' is used.